QuentinRa/blog.quentinra.dev/programming-languages/others/apis/_general/index.md

 <div class="row row-cols-lg-2"><div>

 Each API often has what we call a **wrapper** or **driver** per programming language.
-Often, it is a library defining functions which we will call and that will handle the API HTTP request for us.
+Often, it is a library defining functions that we will call and that will handle the API HTTP request for us.

 ➡️ Ex: [PHP GitHub API](https://github.com/KnpLabs/php-github-api) to use [GitHub API](https://docs.github.com/en/rest/guides/getting-started-with-the-rest-api) in [PHP](/programming-languages/web/php/_general/index.md).